 My biggest advice in Amsterdam comes down to:

-It’s not complicated.
 I understand how completely overwhelming it can be to go to a new city with so much to do.
 And if you are one of those people who does the tourist stops and heads out — maybe you’re on a one-day stopover, or maybe Amsterdam is your cruise’s port of call — that’s fine too; everyone’s reason for travel is different!

 But to really feel the city, people-watch.
 Find an outdoor cafe, grab a drink and watch.
 Watch cyclists, then dodge the trams and taxis.
 Watch the tourists find their way.
 Watch the locals hang out with friends.
 Stay out of the red bike lanes.

 Noord (North)- getting more popular, but much quieter than the city.
 Feels like a different city altogether.
 Easy to get to by the free ferries behind Centraal Station.
+Read more in our Noord neighborhood guide.
+It’s where we live and we are always exploring!

 West (West)- The west is broken down into many neighborhoods.
 Some of the main ones are the Nieuw West, which is rather far from the center and rather quiet; Westerpark, which is just outside the Jordaan and is chill but up-and-coming; and the Oud West (Old West), which is just outside the canal belt and is home to some must-visit shops and restaurants.
 Each of these areas has a different vibe.
+Here’s the West neighborhood guide to help you navigate it a bit better.

 Zuid (South)- Including everything from the very desirable museum quarter to de Pijp, and the World Trade Center, you go from beautiful tall houses with expensive shops nearby to getting a bit more room and space closer to station Zuid.
+Near the station is very popular during weekends and almost deserted on the weekends which makes it interesting to walk around and take pictures.

 Oost (East)- The east is huge!
 Technically it includes IJburg, a man-made island, all the way down to the Bijlmer-Arena area.
 Even though the Bijlmer area is quite far from the center, it has quite a lot to offer those who live in the city.
 You’ll find many concerts, a large movie theater with IMAX, larger stores like IKEA, and the ArenA, home of Amsterdam’s soccer team, the Ajax.
 There’s also a beautiful large shopping area (with a Cinnabon!)
+Find out which restaurants and places we recommend in the east in our Oost neighborhood guide.

 So Much to Offer Visitors